-Annual Spring Garden Tour UCCE Tuolumne County Master Gardeners present gardening tips, advice, fun kid projects and much more, third Sunday in May by Casina High School
+Annual Spring Garden Tour UCCE Tuolumne County Master Gardeners present gardening tips, advice, fun kid projects and much more, third Sunday in May by Cassina High School

 Angels Camp Triathlon 1000 yard swim, 16 mile bike, and 4 mile run starting at New Melones Reservoir that concludes with a great barbecue at Utica Park.
 The winning times are just under an hour and half.
 For more about New Melones Reservoir.

 Farmers Markets/ Flea Markets